brpo01/Project-Documentation/Project-14.md

   - Click Manage Plugins
   - Click Available tab and in the search bar, enter Ansible and click the check box next to the plugin
   - Scroll down and click 'Install without restart'
+- After the ansible plugin has been installed.
+Go to *Manage Jenkins*
+  - Click on *Global Configuration Tools*
+  - Scroll down to Ansible and click on it, in the 'Name' box, type *ansible* and in the 'Path to ansible Executables directory' box, type the path to ansible(you can check this using command "which ansible" on the Linux terminal)
 - Create Jenkinsfile from scratch (delete all the current stages in the file)
   - Add a new stage to clone the GitHub repository
     ```